EliasGcf/ecoleta/README.md

 ## 🚀 Technologies

-Technologies that I used to develop this api
+Technologies that I used to develop this application

 - [Node.js](https://nodejs.org/en/)
 - [ReactJS](https://reactjs.org/)